ni/nimble/packages/nimble-components/docs/css-guidelines.md

 `;
 ```

-When using the design tokens outside of a components, for example in the `html` helper for a storybook page, the token name can be accessed with [`cssCustomProperty`](https://www.fast.design/docs/api/fast-foundation.cssdesigntoken.csscustomproperty).
+When using the design tokens outside of a component, for example in the `html` helper for a storybook page, the token name can be accessed with [`cssCustomProperty`](https://www.fast.design/docs/api/fast-foundation.cssdesigntoken.csscustomproperty).

 ```js
 import {labelFontFamily} from './design-tokens';